Jakob-Bach/AGD-Lab-2020/README.md

 following our naming conventions.
 `split_data.py` creates the splits with stratified k-fold cross-validation.
 We only store the meta-data -- file name and author for train, just the file name for test.
+`score_classification.py` reads in the submissions and computes (multi-class) MCC.

+### Demo Submissions

+We provide two submission scripts which comply to the I/O format of the course.

+- `predict_majority.py` is a baseline: It predicts the most frequent class from the train data.
+- `predict_xgboost.py` uses `xgboost` on the (relative) term-frequency matrix.
+No tuning of the pre-processing or training.

 ### R Code (Legacy)